Deep link to a workflow in Teams

 Following are the query parameters:

-• users: The comma-separated list of user IDs representing the participants of the call.
-Currently, the user ID field supports the Azure AD UserPrincipalName, typically an email address, or in a PSTN call, it supports a pstn mri 4:<phonenumber>.
+• users: A comma-separated list of user IDs representing the participants of the call.
+The user ID field supports the Microsoft Entra UserPrincipalName, typically an email address, or in a PSTN call, it supports a PSTN MRI 4:<phonenumber>.

-• withVideo: This is an optional parameter, which you can use to make a video call.
+• withVideo: An optional parameter, which you can use to make a video call.
 Setting this parameter only turns on the caller's camera.
 The receiver of the call has a choice to answer through an audio or an audio and video call through the Teams call notification window.

-Applications can also use TeamsJS library 2.0 to start calls without having to manually prepare these deep links.
-The following code demonstrates using the TeamsJS library to start a call:
+Applications can also use TeamsJS v.2.0 or later to start calls without having to manually prepare these deep links.
+The following code demonstrates using TeamsJS to start a call:

 if(call.isSupported()) {